 There are 3 classes of hazardous locations based on material present.

-Class I - flammable gases or vapors that pose risk of explosion
+- Class I – flammable gases or vapors that pose risk of explosion, example: Petroleum Processing

-Class II - dust that is electrically conductive or explosive when mixed with air
+- Class II – dust that is electrically conductive or explosive when mixed with air, example: Aluminum, Magnesium, Flour

 There are 2 types of divisions in this system.
 These describe conditions under which materials are present.

-Division I - an explosive or ignitable material is present under normal operating conditions
+- Division I – an explosive or ignitable material is present under normal operating conditions.
+Explosive materials are routinely exposed to the atmosphere.

 There are several groups that describe the behavior of the materials after ignition.